-Motivation, Approach, and Focus
+Motivation, Approach and Focus

-Because they are exercising for a purpose, it doesn’t make sense to spend time experimenting on new routines when they already know techniques and approaches that have worked in the past.
-With little inclination to live on the cutting edge, Blues are not interested in the latest weight program being touted or in getting their exercise in “fun” new ways.
+Because they are exercising for a purpose, it doesn’t make sense to Blues to spend time experimenting on new routines when they already know techniques and approaches that have worked in the past.
+With little inclination to live on the cutting edge, Blues are not interested in the latest weight program or in getting their exercise in “fun” new ways.
 Blues focus on the purpose of exercise.
 They will have their fun some other time.

 When learning something new, Blues prefer a step-by-step approach.
-For instance, in learning a free weight routine, Blues prefer to learn the proper technique for developing one muscle group to their satisfaction before moving on to the next.
-Once a technique is locked into their memory, they can comfortably move on, but not until then.
+For instance, in learning a free-weight routine, Blues prefer to learn the proper technique for developing one muscle group to their satisfaction before moving on to the next.
+Once a technique is locked into their memory, Blues can comfortably move on, but not until then.

 Environments and Interpersonal Connections

 Blues seek calm and familiar environments that allow them to focus on the task at hand.
 They find commotion and interruptions disturbing and prefer keeping their gym interactions to a minimum.

 Blues typically have outstanding powers of concentration and are adept at creating their own space, even inside a busy fitness center.
 They might do so by reading or listening to music or books on tape.
-Many have said that while engaged in repetitious cardio activities, they maintain their energy by chanting or singing to themselves, or reciting personal mantras.
+Many Blues have said that while engaged in repetitious cardio activities, they maintain their energy by chanting or singing to themselves, or by reciting personal mantras.

 Blue Efficients (ISTJ)

 Blue Efficients have a pragmatic, no-nonsense approach to personal training sessions.
 They want to get down to business right away and have little interest in chit-chat.

 Blue Harmonies enjoy exchanging pleasantries in their personal training sessions and seek a friendly relationship with their trainer.
 Positive feedback from their trainer assures them of correct technique, form and safety.